Kewejuankenobie/Rubik-s-Cube/README.md

 2/14 Fixed a bug where tiles added to the list automatically changed color and rotation

 2/15 Re-added the rotation vectors to each piece so it will know how to rotate each piece in the 3d gui.
 Can't confirm until the 3d gui is built

+2/17 Added the ability to obtain a layer on the puzzle (This is not a side)